How to Create a WordPress Document Library

 4. Create a private WordPress document library

-Lastly, I’ll tell you how to create a private and hidden document library in WordPress.
 You can hide your entire document library – or just specific parts of it – with the Password Protected Categories WordPress plugin.

 It works by password protecting one or more categories within your WordPress document library.
 Users must enter a correct password to unlock the category and view the private documents inside it.
 Once they’ve unlocked a category, they can navigate within it and won’t need to re-enter the password for several days.

-How to build a private WordPress document library
+How to password protect your document library

 - First, create the document library by following the instructions earlier in this tutorial.
 However, instead of adding your Posts Table Pro shortcode to a normal page in WordPress, you need to add it to your category archive template.
 This will automatically list documents in the table-based layout whenever someone visits your document category pages.